LAND Valuation - Is Gladstone Land Corp Over or Undervalued?

 Is LAND stock overvalued or undervalued?

-Based on our analysis of key valuation metrics (P/E, P/B, P/S, EV/EBITDA), LAND appears fairly valued.
-Based on valuation multiples, LAND appears reasonably priced relative to fundamentals.
-Metrics show balanced valuation.
+Based on our analysis of key valuation metrics (P/E, P/B, P/S, EV/EBITDA), LAND appears potentially undervalued.
+Based on valuation multiples, LAND appears attractively priced.
+1 key metrics suggest potential value opportunity.
 However, valuation is just one factor to consider alongside growth prospects, competitive position, and market conditions.

 What is a good P/E ratio for LAND?